 Making homemade croissants is still on my bucket list, but at least I can say I’ve come close.
 Sort of.
-These miniature chocolate croissants are a nice little substitute for the real thing and much, much easier.
-The other cool thing about them is they are made with ingredients you probably have in the kitchen.
-The dough, for instance, is made with cottage cheese, butter, flour and salt.
-There’s no sugar in the dough itself, but combined with the chocolate and a little sugar sprinkled on top, the cookies are just sweet enough.
+These miniature chocolate croissants are a nice little substitute for the real thing, but much easier.
+Plus you probably have all the ingredients, as the dough is very basic.
+There’s no sugar in the dough itself, but combined with the chocolate and some sugar sprinkled on top, the cookies are just sweet enough.

 A key point in working with this dough is that it needs to be cold.
 It’s not the easiest dough to work with, but it’s not the hardest either.
 If you live alone and just want to whip up a small batch, you can actually halve the recipe pretty easily and just make 12.